 Clearcutting and heavy thinning not only prevents the continued sequestration of carbon, but acts to release much of the stored carbon back into the atmosphere (66, 79).
 Most commercial timber managers cut stands before their carbon storage is maximized (75).
 Forest management plans on most privately owned lands call for thinning and clearcutting practices that are particularly detrimental to the biomass stocks responsible for continued carbon storage (74).
-For this reason, it should be a priority to support the development of carbon trading systems while continuing literature that suggests that mature to develop the carbon storage and old-growth forests are uniquely stocks on state, federal, and valuable as natural carbon banks." private land through preservation and restoration of mature forest stands.
+For this reason, it should be a priority to support the development of carbon trading systems while continuing literature that suggests that mature to develop the carbon storage stocks on state, federal, and private land through preservation and restoration of mature forest stands.
 This is not only important for local forest health and connectivity, but also has far reaching global implications for the continued climate crisis.